Modern Romance (film): Production

 Bruno Kirby co-stars as Jay, Robert's co-worker and confidant, and Brooks' brother Bob Einstein, best known as hapless daredevil Super Dave Osborne, plays a pushy salesman at a sporting goods store.

 A third brother, Cliff, has a cameo in the scenes set in the recording studio.
 He plays the music mixer, the bald man sitting to the left of the head mixer, who gets up and goes to his car during the break.

 David, the director of the film that Robert is editing, is played by real-life film director James L. Brooks – no relation to Albert.
 He would later return the favor by casting Albert in his Academy Award-nominated role of Aaron Altman in Broadcast News.

 According to Albert Brooks, Stanley Kubrick was a big fan of the film.
 He tells the story that Kubrick called him after viewing the film and asked, "How did you make this movie?
 I've always wanted to make a movie about jealousy."

+Principal photography began on May 12, 1980, in Los Angeles, and concluded in mid-July, lasting ten weeks.

 Reception

-The film holds an 83% rating on Rotten Tomatoes based on 23 reviews.
-The site's critical consensus states: "Modern Romance contains all the hallmarks of Albert Brooks' best work: darkly funny, confrontational, and chock full of pithy observations about human behavior."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 83% based on 23 reviews, with an average rating of 6.4/10.
+The website's critics consensus reads: "Modern Romance contains all the hallmarks of Albert Brooks' best work: darkly funny, confrontational, and chock full of pithy observations about human behavior."